3n0ugh/Python-Notes/18-Modules.md

 		```

 - Different Ways to Importing Modules
-	- Sometimes you need to call modules with another name or you can think it's better than using with module name.
-Exactly, this times we using this way:
+	- Sometimes, you need to call modules with another name.
+Or you can think it's better than using the module name.
+Exactly, this times we used this way:
 		```python
 			import module_name as different_name
 		```
-	- Also we can import just the attributes from module.
+	- Also, we can import just the attributes from the module.
 		```python
 			from module_name import name1, name2, name3, ...
 		```